xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 #### Application Layer Usage

 Applications desiring Vulkan functionality beyond what the core API offers may use various layers or extensions.
-A layer cannot introduce new Vulkan API entry-points to an application not exposed in Vulkan.h, but may offer extensions that do.
+A layer cannot introduce new Vulkan core API entry-points to an application that are not exposed in Vulkan.h.
+However, layers may offer extensions that introduce new Vulkan commands that can be queried through the extension interface.

 A common use of layers is for API validation which can be enabled by loading the layer during application development, but not loading the layer for application release.
 This eliminates the overhead of validating the application's usage of the API, something that wasn't available on some previous graphics APIs.

-To find out what layers are available to your application, use the `vkEnumerateInstanceLayerProperties` command.
+To find out what layers are available to your application, use `vkEnumerateInstanceLayerProperties`.
 This will report all layers that have been discovered by the loader.
 The loader looks in various locations to find layers on the system.
 For more information see the [Layer discovery](#layer-discovery) section below.